Fairblock/docs/docs/welcome/quickstart/rustvm_quickstart.md

 sidebar_position: 2
 ---

-# Arbitrum Stylus Quickstart
+# RustVM Quickstart

-Welcome to the Fairblock and Arbitrum Stylus Integration Tutorial.
+Welcome to the Fairblock and RustVM Integration Tutorial, showcased with an Arbitrum Stylus chain that allows Fairblock Rust contracts to be deployed onto the integrating chain.
 This [repo](https://github.com/Fairblock/ArbitrumContracts) was used for the DevCon 2024 Stylus tutorial featuring Fairblock.
 Feel free to follow the `README` in the Fairblock ArbitrumContracts [repo](https://github.com/Fairblock/ArbitrumContracts), or follow this walk through (which is exactly the same and placed here for convenience).

 > **If you are looking to learn how to build an app that integrates with Fairblock on a Stylus network, and already have the Decrypter modules and other setup complete, skip further into the [video!](https://www.youtube.com/watch?v=gIzPgSw11uU&t=1178s) Otherwise, keep going anon.**

-> **This tutorial focuses on the deployment of decryption contracts, using Arbitrum Stylus, onto an EVM, specifically Sepolia.
-The decryption contracts allow developers and traditional EVM smart contracts to integrate with Fairblock v1 testnet, thus unlocking the power of a dynamic confidentiality network.**
+> **This tutorial focuses on the integration path for RustVMs looking to work with Fairblock.
+It revolves around the deployment of decryption contracts onto said RustVM.
+Specifically, the tutorial showcases this by using Arbitrum Stylus, onto an EVM, specifically Sepolia.
+The decryption contracts allow developers and traditional EVM smart contracts to integrate with Fairblock by writing rust contracts onto an EVM, thus unlocking the power of a dynamic confidentiality network.**

 <iframe